-Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
+Scope note: This property identifies the instance of E39 Actor who assumed or have assumed overall curatorial responsibility for an instance of E78 Collection.

 It does not allow a history of curation to be recorded.
-This would require use of an Event initiating a curator being responsible for a Collection.
+This would require use of an event initiating a curator being responsible for a collection.

 Examples: